dsmurrell/autobazaar/README.md

   Since your public ssh key is already on the droplet, `ssh root@droplet_ip` should ssh you in and you can use `scp` to carry out the transfer.

-Any questions? email at `dsmurrell at gmail dot com`
+any questions? email at `dsmurrell at gmail dot com`

 ## potential blocks